-Greg is a Senior Associate and Patent Attorney of Haseltine Lake Kempner LLP.
+Greg is a Partner and Patent Attorney of Haseltine Lake Kempner LLP.
 He is recognised by both clients and colleagues as an expert in the fields of electronics and telecommunications.
 With experience both in private practice and as part of an in-house IP department, during a year-long secondment, Greg has a strong understanding of clients’ needs and regularly gives strategic advice on patent prosecution, portfolio management and litigation.
 In particular, Greg brings a deep level of technical background knowledge to his work in the drafting and prosecution of high-value, standards essential patents (SEPs); his advice and opinions are highly regarded by those working in the field.

 He is experienced in the drafting and prosecution of patent applications, including frequently representing clients in Oral Proceedings at the European Patent Office.
 His prosecution practice spans a diverse range of technologies, including telecommunication technologies, semiconductor and microelectromechanical devices, industrial machining, and automotive technologies.
 His breadth of knowledge is particularly useful in the prosecution of applications which span several fields of technology, for example, inventions which include electrical and engineering elements.
 Greg is also experienced in drafting and prosecuting applications in the emerging field of machine learning.